10 East Park Square

-The Divorcing Parents Seminar provides parents with information on topics, including the divorce process and how it impacts children, developmental stages of children, communication skills, identifying when a child may need help, and realistic expectations about step-families.
+The Co-Parenting Seminar provides parents with information on such topics as the court process and how it impacts children, developmental stages of children, communication skills, identifying when a child may need help, and realistic expectations about stepfamilies.

-Because of the extremely emotional nature of divorce and its impact on children, the Cobb County Superior Court Judges enacted a local rule of court-mandating parents involved in any custody matter that have children under the age of 18 to attend a four-hour educational seminar entitled “Helping Children Cope With Divorce: A Seminar for Divorcing Parents”.
-The purpose of the seminar is to provide parents with information on topics, including the divorce process and how it impacts children, developmental stages of children, communication skills, identifying when a child may need help, and realistic expectations about step-families.
+Because of the extremely emotional nature of separation and its impact on children, the Cobb County Superior Court Judges enacted a local rule of court mandating parents involved in any custody matter that have children under the age of 18 to attend a four-hour educational seminar.
+This class is provided by Children of Divorce, Inc.

-Evaluations of this seminar have consistently shown that at least 94% of past participants felt that the course was helpful to them during the divorce process.
+Evaluations have consistently shown that at least 94% of participants felt that the course was helpful to them during the process.

-The course is conducted by qualified professionals who can help the parents identify and respond to the best interest of their children.
-The class is offered on the dates and times listed below.
+The course is conducted by qualified professionals who can help parents identify and respond to the best interest of their children.

 Registration and Fees